imanaging-document/api-communication-bundle/README.md

 This bundle allows different imanaging-document applications to communicate with each other.

-This bundle can't be used outside of an imanaging-document application.
+This bundle can't be used outside an imanaging-document application.

 Install the bundle with: